-Tadpole transport in A. femoralis follows a sequence of stereotypical behaviors (Fig.1A, Movie S1).
-First, to pick up the tadpoles, the parent lowers the body posture and rotates in the clutch waiting for the tadpoles to wriggle on their back.
-Tadpole carrier will then transport to and sometimes distribute offspring between small terrestrial pools, tens to hundreds of meters away from the territory (Beck et al., in press; Erich et al., 2015; Ringler et al., 2013).
-Once at the pool, frogs appear to wait and inspect the site before finally submerging themselves in the water and allowing the tadpole to swim off (personal obs. by all authors).
-After the deposition, the parent returns to the home territory via direct path (Beck et al., in press).
-Recent tracking studies have revealed that A. femoralis relies on large scale spatial memory for finding the pools and homing (Beck et al., in press; Pašukonis et al., 2014; Pašukonis et al., 2016).
+personal observation).
+After the deposition, the parent returns to the home territory via a direct path (Beck et al., 2017).
+Recent tracking studies have revealed that A. femoralis relies on large-scale spatial memory for finding the pools and homing (Beck et al., 2017; Pašukonis et al., 2014a,b, 2016).
 Further, it has been proposed that some strategic planning of where to go and how many tadpoles to transport is involved (Ringler et al., 2013).
-Together, these finding suggest that the stereotypical action patterns involved in parental care are controlled by a rather flexible decision making process and extensive use of spatial memory.
-Understanding the stimuli that trigger and control such behavioral cascade would constitute a crucial step in understanding the proximate mechanisms involved.
-In turn, understanding the proximate mechanisms of parental care in poison frogs would provide key insights into the evolution of vertebrate parental care as well as amphibian cognition.
+Together, these finding suggest that the stereotypical action patterns involved in parental care are controlled by a fairly flexible decision-making process and extensive use of spatial memory.
+Understanding the stimuli that trigger and control such a behavioural cascade would constitute a crucial step in understanding the proximate mechanisms of parental care in poison frogs would provide key insights into the evolution of vertebrate parental care as well as amphibian cognition.

 In this study, we used telemetry and an array of artificial deposition sites to test whether tadpole transport can be triggered in male and female A. femoralis by experimentally transferring tadpoles to the backs of unrelated adults in the field.
-Several decision-making rules involved in A. femoralis parental care have been demonstrated or hypothesized in recent years, such as the use of spatial cues for offspring recognition, context-dependent decision to transport, and context-dependent number of tadpoles transported (Erich et al., 2015; Ringler et al. 2013; Ringler et al., 2015a; Ringler et al., 2016a; Ringler et al., 2017).
-We were interested if the presence of the tadpoles on the back of an adult can override these decision-making rules naturally preceding the tadpole pick-up and induce the recall of spatial memory necessary for finding the tadpole deposition sites.
+Several decision-making rules involved in A. femoralis parental care have been demonstrated or hypothesized in recent years, such as the use of spatial cues for offspring recognition, context-dependent decision to transport, and context-dependent number of tadpoles transported (Ringler et al., 2013, 2015a, 2016a, 2017).
+We were interested in whether the presence of tadpoles on the back of an adult can override these decision-making rules naturally preceding the tadpole pick-up and induce the recall of spatial memory necessary for finding the tadpole deposition sites.
 Because females are more selective in initiating parental care in this species, we expected females to be less likely to transport cross-fostered tadpoles.
 In addition, we expected males to be faster and more accurate in finding suitable tadpole deposition sites because of their predominant role in tadpole transport.